 OHL was acquired to provide future growth and value to Coronado's shareholders.
-OHL provides retail customers with power purchased from the market augmented by in house generation capacity.
-The Company plans to sell retail power in step with its generating capacity and use its capacity and markets hedges to mitigate risk of fluctuations of cost of supply.
+OHL provides retail customers with power purchased from the spot market augmented by in house generation capacity.
+The Company plans to sell retail power in step with its generating capacity and use its capacity and market hedges to mitigate risk of fluctuations in cost of supply.
 There are strategic plans in place for increased generation capacity and development of critical IT infrastructure for customer relations, sales and administration to service a greater number of new customers.

-At the time Coronado acquired OHL, it had 2MW of capacity and in the intervening five month period it added another 1.1 MW generator and another 1MW generator has been purchased and is in transit to the site.
+At the time Coronado acquired OHL, it had 2.4MW of capacity and in the intervening eleven month period it added another 2 x 1MW generators bringing its total capacity to 4.4MW.
 The Company has plans to acquire an additional 4MW in generation capacity by December 2015 bringing the total generation capacity to 8.4MW.
-This would provide a comfort level for the company to significantly increase retail sales to prospective customers in line with the generation capacity.
+This would provide a comfort level for the Company to significantly increase retail sales to prospective customers in line with the generation capacity.
 This approach has some inherent price risk involved with purchasing power on the spot market to supply customers with fluctuating demand.
 However, the Company will mitigate this risk by forecasting customer demand and purchasing hedge contracts.